 \end{lemma}

-The following Lemma \ref{lem:supp_prob} states that if the expected number of votes for an index $k\in S\setminus \hatS$ is sufficiently high, then event \eqref{eq:sig_above} occurs with high probability.
+The following Lemma \ref{lem:supp_prob} states that if the expected number of votes for an index $k\in \S\setminus \hats$ is sufficiently high, then event \eqref{eq:sig_above} occurs with high probability.
 The next Lemma \ref{lem:non_supp_prob} shows that if the expected number of votes for each non-support index $j\notin\indset$ is sufficiently low, then event \eqref{eq:noise_below} occurs with high probability.
-The proofs of these lemmas are based on simple applications of Chernoff bounds and appear in Section \ref{app:cher} as well. \begin{lemma} Assume that $\hatS\subset S$.
-Let $\vv_k$ be the number of votes for the index $k$ and let $\tc$ be the threshold in Eq. \eqref{eq:tc}.
-If $\E\left[ \vv_k \right]\geq 2\tc$, then
+These lemmas follow from Chernoff bounds and are proved in Section \ref{app:cher} as well.